Try Out Our NEW Disneyland Ticket Calculator!

 Indoor Riviera Restaurant with tables

-So, whether you’re eating a tuna niçoise while watching the kids play in the pool, sipping on an Aperol Spritz, or indulging in escargot and an expertly cooked filet mignon at Topolino’s, you’re sure to feel as if you’ve been transported to the coasts of France and Italy.
+So, whether you’re eating a tuna niçoise salad while watching the kids play in the pool, sipping on an Aperol Spritz, or indulging in escargot and an expertly cooked filet mignon at Topolino’s, you’re sure to feel as if you’ve been transported to the coasts of France and Italy.

 Bar Riva